jetzerb/nix-nice/README.md

 You get into the container via ssh using key-based authentication.
-The container startup script assumes there's a /hosthome mount and looks for users with a ".ssh" folder, and then proceeds to create each of those users inside the container and copies in the user's public key.
+The container startup script assumes there's a /hosthome mount and looks for users with a ".ssh" folder, and then proceeds to create each of those users inside the container and copies in the user's public keys.
 So each interested user should run `ssh-keygen` if they don't yet have keys.
 #### Optionally Create Docker Volume
 If you plan to use the container for development purposes, you'll